Surcharges

 Payment Methods

-The card schemes that allow surcharging are Visa, MasterCard, Amex, and Discover.
+The card brands that allow surcharging with limits as applicable are Amex, Discover, MasterCard, and Visa.

 • AL Alabama